JamesLewis1998/Software_UpSkilling_Workspace/Discretion_and_Midas_Project/WebsiteOutline.md

 - CI/CD: using containers enables consistent environment when pushing and deploying code from unit testing to production
 - Is there a proposal in place to ensure consistencing in  deployment to production?
 - Or is the plan to run on different VMs - if so when setting up CI/CD Runners which VM will this run on?
+- What source control mechanisms are proposed for web app deployment - is it to be managed in gitlab or github?

 ## IaC Considerations